swanson/no-extra-points/_posts/2019-02-22-fanball-week-03-plays.md

 ## Rannell Hall – (\$4,300) – Orlando

-While many with gravitate towards Chris Thompson and Ishmael Hyman in the same offense, Rannell Hall actually worked as Orlando’s third wide receiver.
+While many will gravitate towards Chris Thompson and Ishmael Hyman in the same offense, Rannell Hall actually worked as Orlando’s third wide receiver.
 While he only has 2 receptions for 19 yards on the year, Hall has seen adequate usage in the Orlando receiving game.
 On the year he has 2 red zone targets, 1 red zone carry, and two deep targets.

 While he doesn’t bring a solid floor like some cheaper receivers, Hall’s role in Orlando’s high-octane offense brings enough upside to warrant GPP consideration.